Supreme Court issues notice to Enforcement Directorate on plea challenging Hemant Soren’s arrest

 On Monday, Senior Advocate Kapil Sibbal pressed for interim bail, stating that the chargesheet filed by the central agency only mentions cheating and forgery and not money laundering, reported the Hindustan Times.

-The bench responded by saying that the chargesheet mentions the proceeds of crime relating to large parcels of land and that the agency has claimed it was collating information about the alleged transitions.
+The bench responded by saying that the chargesheet mentions the proceeds of crime relating to large parcels of land and that the agency has claimed it was collating information about the alleged transactions.

-Sibal said that Soren’s bail plea should also be considered ast the High Court has yet to decide on the petition challenging Soren’s arrest on money laundering charges in connection with the land scam.
+Sibal said that Soren’s bail plea should also be considered as the Jharkhand High Court was yet to decide on the petition challenging Soren’s arrest on money laundering charges in connection with the land scam.

-The Supreme Court then stated that the Jharkhand High Court is open to pronouncing the judgement it had reserved on February 28.
+The Supreme Court then stated that the High Court was free to pronounce its judgement on the matter.
+The High Court had reserved its verdict on February 28.

-The Jharkhand Mukti Morcha leader had initially approached the Supreme Court.
-However, on February 2, the top court asked Soren to go to the High Court.

 Soren has claimed that his prosecution and arrest are politically motivated by “extraneous considerations and are part of a well-orchestrated conspiracy by the Central government to browbeat, intimidate and humiliate the prominent Opposition leaders”.